 During the Fall 2017 semester, the college began offering classes in the Sturrus Technology Center’s few completed classrooms and labs.
 However, when Winter Semester 2018 classes begin on Tuesday, Jan.
 16, all 75,000 square feet of finished space in the renovated facility – the former home to the Muskegon Chronicle and the Masonic Temple – will be in use.

 The acquisition of a downtown campus location was one of four projects that were part of a $24 million millage approved by Muskegon voters in November 2013.
-Acquired in September 2014 as part of MCC’s 2010 Student Success and Completion Strategic Plan to enhance student learning, the Sturrus Technology Center houses Applied Technology programs in CAD, Electronics/Automation, Engineering, Machining, Metal Casting, Materials, and Welding.
+Acquired in September 2014 as part of MCC’s 2010-2016 Strategic Plan, the Sturrus Technology Center houses Applied Technology programs in CAD, Electronics/Automation, Engineering, Machining, Metal Casting, Materials, and Welding.
 The Center is also home to MCC’s Experiential Learning Program.